How online pornography impacts children

 Other signs include; unexplained charges on bank cards, explicit pop-ups on browsers and deleting browsing history.

-Children can stumble across online porn through indiscriminate pop-ups ( these may appear if they have downloaded ‘free’ software), through content shared on social media, live streaming or sites that actively offer this content for free.
+Children can stumble across online porn through pop-ups or content shared on social media.
+They might come across it on live streaming sites or spaces that actively offer this content for free.

-The Children’s Commissioner found that average age at which children first see pornography is 13.
+The Children’s Commissioner found that 10% of children had seen pornography by age 9 and 27% by age 11.
+Furthermore, the average age at which children first see pornography is 13.
 They also found that girls and boys are just as likely as one another to see pornography at this age.

 Why would my child search for online porn?

-There are many reasons that children and young adults might seek online porn, The most common is simply out of curiosity – a friend may have talked to them about something and they are looking to find out for themselves
+There are many reasons that children and young people might seek online porn.
+One of the most common reasons is simply out of curiosity – a friend may have talked to them about something and they are looking to find out for themselves.

 What are the signs that my child has seen online porn?